thesaigoneer/idefix-saigon/README.md

 So, in this image you'll find an Sway Atomic install to which I added:

-  -      azote blueman fastfetch hyprland mc micro nwg-shell
+  -      azote blueman fastfetch hyprland mc micro nwg-shell pamixer wdisplays wlogout

 And I removed: